mmu-webdesign/l4-debug-and-selector/instructions.md

 ### Compare and contrast the before and after

 Finally, compare the before and after versions - go to http://www.mergely.com/editor and click **file -> import...**.
 For 'left file' choose `broken.html`, for 'right file' choose `fixed.html`, then click **import**.

 You should then see the changes you have made as you fixed the initial version of the file you downloaded.

-## Using classes in CSS

-### Organising our stylesheet

-Have a look at `complex.html` and `complex.css`.
-This code creates a complex layout using some code you might not be totally familiar with, but that's fine at the moment.
-The biggest problem with this code is that it's a mess: there is code styling the footer before the code styling the header!
-This makes the code difficult to read and understand.

-Could you:

-1. Reorganise the stylesheet to make it more readable.
-This may include adding comments to show when we move from one part of the page to another, e.g. from the header to the main page content.
-2. We have had some feedback from the client that needs doing.
-See below.

-* The 'test nav link' links in the header should be white text without underlines.
-You can use `text-decoration:none` in your CSS to do this.
-* The links in the text in the main content should be blue.
-* The social media links in the footer should be red.

-Add the relevant code to the stylesheet to create these styles.
-Use a combination of a class and element selector (e.g. `.page-footer ul`), related to the correct part of the page, to do this.

-You may also want to use the `:hover` pseudo class to add hover styles for the links in the text and in the footer.

-### Removing inline styles
+## Task 2: removing inline styles and creating reusable CSS

 We are going to start with some badly written code and gradually improve it: our aim will be to make it as easy to read, easy to modify, and easy to reuse, as possible.